acpamit/AWS.CopyObjectsInS3.CustomResource/README.md

 # AWS.CopyObjectsInS3.CustomResource
-Copying objects in S3 from another S3 using custom resource.
+Copying objects in S3 from another S3 using custom resource.(In C#) Custom Resource: